Marie-Émile Boismard

 Claude (Marie-Émile) Boismard (December 14, 1916 – April 23, 2004) was a French biblical scholar.

-He was educated in Rome, he was professor of the New Testament.
-As part of the École Biblique, he was one of the translators who created the Jerusalem Bible.
-He was a member of Dominican Order, and was one of the most important French biblical scholars.
+Boismard was a member of Dominican Order, and was one of the most important French biblical scholars.
+Educated in Rome, he was for many years professor of New Testament studies at the École Biblique in Jerusalem.
+There he was one of the translators who created the Jerusalem Bible.

-He created a new hypothesis concerned to the Synoptic problem, the question of Acts, the two texts of the Book of Revelation, and about origin of the Codex Bezae.
+He advanced a new hypothesis concerned to the Synoptic problem, the question of Acts, the two texts of the Book of Revelation, and about the origins of the Codex Bezae.